Unicode transliteration in Python

 4) Sometimes it's even harder: neither a nor ae as a transliteration for ä from finnish leaves you with something pronouncable (to a fin, anyway).

-Posted on 16 March 2010 by hop
+Posted by hop

 I agree with everything you said.